ortus-docs/wirebox-docs/configuring_wirebox/implicit_configuration_settings.md

 ```

 ## scopeRegistration
-This structure tells WireBox how to leach itself into any ColdFusion scope when initialized.
+This structure tells WireBox how to leach itself into any ColdFusion scope when initialized instead of you placing it in the scope.

 <table class="tablelisting" cellpadding="5">
 <tbody><tr>